theQRL/theqrl.org/content/blog/2020/new-qrl-website-and-rebrand/index.md

 ## Stay informed with our QRL newsletter

 With the launch of the new website, we're bringing back our QRL email newsletter.

-To abide by GDPR regulations, we need those of you that subscribed to our previous newsletter to re-optin so we can have consent.
+To abide by the new GDPR regulations, for those that are subscribed to our previous newsletter and would like to keep hearing from us, you'll need to opt in again.

 If you haven't done so already, be sure to [subscribe to stay informed on the latest QRL news](/#subscribe).